 Five.
 The entire Second Epistle to the Corinthians is a huge favorite.

-There are so many riches in this epistle.
+There are so many great passages in this epistle.
 I’ll mention just two.

 I’m impressed by the various metaphors Paul uses to describe believers in Christ.
 We are a fragrance for Christ (2:15), living letters (3:3), earthen vessels containing precious treasure (4:7), our bodies are earthly tents (5:1), we are ambassadors for Christ (5:20) and we are the temple of the living God (6:16).